AbhiramRV/Object_detection/README.md

 Bias is the difference between human error and training error Varaince is the difference between training error and dev error

 Transfer Learning: Process of using pre trained network and fine-tuning for required task.
-Last layer of the pretrained network is removed and suitable new layer is added to fine tune.
+Last layer of the pretrained network is removed and suitable new layer is added to fine tune.Transfer learning makes sense when you have a lot of data for the problem you're transferring from and usually relatively less data for the problem you're transferring to.